piebro/deutsche-bahn-data/README.md

 ## Contributing

-Contriutions are welcome.
+Contributions are welcome.
 Open an Issue if you want to report a bug, have an idea or want to propose a change.

 ## License